ASTRONOMY POSTERS

 Poster

-Description: The Sombrero Galaxy, named because it resembles the broad-brimmed Mexican hat, is one of the most famous objects in the sky.
-The light from this remarkable spiral galaxy is dominated by the billions of old, faint stars that form the vast “bulge” around its tiny, hidden nucleus.
-The effect is enhanced because the disk of the galaxy is seen edge on, and dust in the outer parts of the disk is seen in silhouette.
-The galaxy is over 60 million light years away.
+The Sombrero Spiral Galaxy, so named because it resembles the broad-brimmed Mexican hat, is one of the most famous objects in the sky.
+Seen edge on, the light from billions of old, faint stars form the vast “bulge” around a tiny, hidden nucleus.
+It is over 60 million light years away from Earth.

 Tadpole Galaxy